The Honour of Pontefract

 Thomas Earl of Lancaster, King Edward II's cousin, was opposed

 to Piers Gaveston's homosocial influence over the King.
-John eigth Earl
+John 8th earl

-de Warrene was also originally opposed to Gaveston, but when Gaveston
+de Warenne was also originally opposed to Gaveston, but when Gaveston

-again sided with the unpopular Ed II.
-Thomas was becoming powerful
+he again sided with the unpopular Ed II.
+Thomas was becoming

-in his own right, he fell out of favour with Ed II because of his
+powerful in his own right, he fell out of favour with Ed II because of

-The 8th Earl of Warrene was reinstated to his lands who then
+The 8th Earl of Warenne was reinstated to his lands who then

 set about, probably with the connivance of Edward II, having Thomas's

-Thomas to lay siege to Conisbrough and Sandal Castle [1317] both seats
+to lay siege to Conisbrough and Sandal Castle [1317] both seats of the

-of the Warrenes'.
+Warenne'.
 Sandal Castle was burnt to the ground.
-By 1320 Thomas
+By 1320 Thomas had rebuilt

 The populace in the early 1300's was continually suffering